Everything in Potiphar's House Grew While Joseph Was a Slave

-When Joseph arrived in Potiphar’s house as a slave, the crops multiplied and the livestock thrived.
-Something traveled with him that could not be contained.
+When Joseph arrived in Potiphar's house as a slave, the crops multiplied and livestock thrived.
+Something traveled with him that walls could not contain.

 Potiphar's house should have been the end of Joseph.
 Sold by his brothers, hauled down to Egypt, registered as a slave at seventeen.
 His world had collapsed into a single Egyptian household.
 But something happened in that house that none of the parties involved could fully explain.